Julius Erving: ABA–NBA contract dispute

-New York Nets (ABA)
+New York Nets (1973–1976)

 The Squires, like most ABA teams, were on rather shaky financial ground.
 The cash-strapped team sent Erving to the Nets in a complex deal that kept him in the ABA.
 Erving signed an eight-year deal worth a reported $350,000 per year.
-The Squires received $750,000, George Carter, and the rights to Kermit Washington for Erving and Willie Sojourner.
+The Squires received $750,000, George Carter and the rights to Kermit Washington for Erving and Willie Sojourner.
 The Nets also sent $425,000 to the Hawks to reimburse the team for its legal fees, fines and the bonus paid to Erving.
 Finally, Atlanta would receive draft compensation should a merger of the league result in a common draft.

 Erving went on to lead the Nets to their first ABA title in 1973–1974, defeating the Utah Stars.
 Erving established himself as the most important player in the ABA.
-His spectacular play established the Nets as one of the better teams in the ABA, and brought fans and credibility to the league.
+His spectacular play established the Nets as one of the better teams in the ABA and brought fans and credibility to the league.

-The end of the 1975–1976 ABA season finally brought the ABA–NBA merger.
+The end of the 1975–76 ABA season finally brought the ABA–NBA merger.
 The Nets and Nuggets had applied for admission to the NBA before the season, in anticipation of the eventual merger that had first been proposed by the two leagues in 1970 but which was delayed for various reasons, including the Oscar Robertson free agency suit (which was not resolved until 1976).
 The Erving-led Nets defeated the Denver Nuggets in the ABA's final championship.
 In the postseason, Erving averaged 34.7 points and was named Most Valuable Player of the playoffs.
 That season, he finished in the top 10 in the ABA in points per game, rebounds per game, assists per game, steals per game, blocks per game, free throw percentage, free throws made, free throws attempted, three-point field goal percentage and three-point field goals made.
+This is the only season in the ABA or the NBA where such a feat was accomplished.